 The Beginning of the Concept

-As a managing director for Right Management Consultants in Wichita, Kan., Troy was responsible for building the market for a global consulting business with a mission to help individuals, teams and organizations grow.
+As a managing director for Right Management Consultants in Wichita, Kansas, Troy was responsible for building the market for a global consulting business with a mission to help individuals, teams and organizations grow.
 Understanding the importance of civic leadership, he publicly positioned the business to promote its objectives for growth and branding by not only serving clients but the community.

 From 2001 to 2003, he founded and chaired a consortium of 43 business leaders called the Business Investment Group (BIG).
 Quickly after its inception, BIG united and launched a campaign called Fair Fare$, designed to overcome the most critical economic stumbling block for the community –affordable air service.